alephobjects/cura-build/README.md

 Where:
  * `unit-name` is the name of the library you want to build.
 Possible values are: *libarcus*, *libsavitar*, *pythonuranium*, *curaengine*, *cura2*, *cbd*, *postprocessing_plugin*, *all*.
 This would build a
- DEB package for Arcus, Savitar, Uranium, Cura Engine, Cura Binary Data, Cura2 and Cura2 PostProcessing Plugin respectively.
+ DEB package for Arcus, Savitar, Uranium, Cura Engine, Cura Binary Data, Cura and Cura PostProcessing Plugin respectively.
 If no UNIT is given, by default would build all packages.
  * `host-out-directory` is the path to a directory where the generated .deb packages will be generated.
 This parameter is required - you must specify a host directory where the packages will be copied over after building in the container.
 If you want to generate in you working directory just pass `$(pwd)` as parameter.